UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GSM2DemoMachine.md

 An example of the use of the first stick of a joystick used as an input can be found in the `M2EndEffDemo` state.
 The method `robot->joystick->getAxis(i)` returns a value proportional to the position of the stick direction `i`, which is used as a velocity command.

-Additionaly, joystick buttons are used in the state machine transition: `M2DemoMachine::GoToNextState` to allow transition by a button press: `OWNER->robot->joystick->isButtonPressed(1)`. ~~Note the use of the ButtonTransition method to avoid capturing repeatdly if the button stay pressed.~~
+Additionaly, joystick buttons are used in the state machine transition: `M2DemoMachine::GoToNextState` to allow transition by a button press: `OWNER->robot->joystick->isButtonPressed(1)`.

 ## Network communication with libFLNL